 How to Enter

 1. Online: To enter online, you must: a) Log onto the Contest Website at www.audubonphotoawards.org; b) Select the Division for which you meet all eligibility criteria; c) Fill in the required information and click the continue button; d) Follow the instructions to upload your Photograph Submissions; and e) Complete the payment information and make the required payment, per Photograph Submission (all such uploaded photographs, together with the mailed photographs described immediately below, collectively referred to as the “Submission”).
-Entry fees in the Professional and Amateur divisions are as follows: $15 per image from January 7 through 11:59:59 AM EST on April 01, 2019; and $20 per image from 12 PM EST on April 01, 2019 to the end of the contest.
-No payment is required for Submissions to the Youth Division.
-Entry fees help support Audubon’s traveling exhibition featuring winning photographs.
+Entry fees in the Professional, Amateur, and Plants for Birds divisions are: $15 per image from January 13 through 11:59:59 AM EST on March 30, 2020; and $20 per image from 12 PM (noon) EST on March 30, 2020 to the end of the contest.
+Except, no payment is required for Submissions to the Youth Division or to Plants for Birds for Entrants who are 13 to 17 years of age.
+Entry fees help support Audubon’s traveling exhibition featuring winning Photographs.

 2. Mail: To enter by mail, you must: a) Visit www.audubonphotoawards.org, navigate to the Personal Information page, and download the Contest Mail Entry Form; b) Fill in the required information on the Mail Entry Form and on the back of each Photograph, as described on the Mail Entry Form; c) Select the Division for which you meet all eligibility criteria; d) Check that you have read and agree to the Official Rules and the Guidelines to Ethical Bird Photography; and d) Mail the completed Contest Mail Entry Form along with all Photographs to: Audubon Photography Awards, 225 Varick Street, 7th Floor, New York, New York 10014, Attn: Jennifer Bogo.
 Audubon will acknowledge receipt of your Submission only if you provide a verifiable email address on the Mail Entry Form.
 Confirmation of receipt is not confirmation of eligibility.
 There is no fee to enter the Contest by mail.
 Please do not send a check with mail-in entries; if a check is included it will be processed as a donation to the National Audubon Society.

-Judging will be conducted by a panel to be appointed by the Sponsors of photography and bird experts associated with Audubon magazine and/or Nature’s Best Photography.
+Judging will be conducted by a panel of photography and bird experts to be appointed by the Sponsors.
 Judges will score eligible Photographs using the following criteria: a) Technical Quality (30 percent); b) Originality (30 percent); and c) Artistic Merit (40 percent).
 Prizes will be awarded as follows: a) One Grand Prize to the highest scoring Photograph across all Divisions; b) One Professional Prize to the highest scoring Photograph from the Professional Division; c) One Amateur Prize to the highest scoring Photograph from the Amateur Division; d) One Youth Prize for the highest scoring Photograph from the Youth Division; and e) One Plants for Birds Prize for the highest scoring Photograph from the Plants for Birds Division.
 One Fisher Prize will be awarded to the Photograph, across all divisions, with the highest score in the Originality and Artistic Merit criteria only.

 There are six Prizes available to be won: one Grand Prize, one prize in each of the four Divisions, and one Fisher Prize.
 (Grand, Professional, Amateur, Youth, Plants for Birds, and Fisher Prizes each referred to as a “Prize” or collectively as “Prizes”).
 Prizes will be awarded only to the person whose name is on the winning entry at the time of Submission.